It's been a bumper year for our 2021 seasonal card competition, with nearly four times more entries received compared with last year.

 Ten-year-old Sophie Gillingham, and ten-year-old Dominika Orwat, both from Cowley Hill Primary School, have been named overall winners of this year's contest.

 Sophie's sophisticated design of Father Christmas in the snow surrounded by Christmas trees has been selected as the council's corporate e-card (Card 1).
 While Dominika's intricate 'Merry Christmas' wording alongside Christmas-themed figures has been named as the Mayor of Hertsmere's card (Card 2).

 Three runners-up were also announced.
 Maddox Davis, aged six, from Bushey and Oxhey Infants School wowed with his wonderful trio of a snowman, Christmas tree, and gingerbread house (Card 3).
 Ayva Navsaria, aged three, from The Wroxham School stood out to the judges with her colourful design encompassing a Christmas tree and candle (Card 4).
 Finally, Holly Enright, aged ten, from Woodlands Primary School impressed with her elf-on-the-shelf style design (Card 5).

-All four winners received a certificate, gift voucher, a large poster version of their design and a pack of their own cards to give to friends and family.
+They received a certificate, gift voucher, and a pack of their own cards to give to friends and family.

-All primary schools in the borough were invited to take part in the competition at the beginning of this term.
-Entries were received from across the borough and judging took place towards the end of October, by the Mayor.
+All primary schools in the borough were invited to take part in the competition at the beginning of October.
+A huge number of entries were received from across the borough and judging took place at the beginning of this month with the Mayor.